mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 # Conclusion

 Skype does not do any sort of tamper validation with their messaging component and therefore anything can be spoofed.
-There's more things you can play around with such as Emojis, Gifs, Polls etc. but I only showed what I felt are the most important ones.
+There's more things you can play around with such as Emojis, Gifs, Polls etc. but I only showed what I felt were the most important ones.